tilde-lab/tilde/README.md

 ## Installation

 System packages ```build-essential python-dev libffi-dev``` (-dev or -devel) should be present.
-Set up Python virtualenv inside the Tilde folder and activate it:
+[Set up Python virtualenv](https://virtualenv.readthedocs.org) inside the Tilde folder and activate it with the command:

 ```shell
 . bin/activate